HINDUNILVR Share Price, Analysis & News

 Price & Technical Structure

-• The stock is trading above its 50-day and 200-day moving averages, indicating a neutral trend alignment.
+• The stock is trading below its 50-day and 200-day moving averages, indicating a bearish trend signal.

 Weekly Momentum